-The difference between the density-perturbation-based velocity perturbation and the simulated velocity perturbation for the narrow transition $\tanh N^2$ profile are presented in figure 3.
+The difference between the density-perturbation-based velocity perturbation and the simulated velocity perturbation for the narrow transition $tanh\ N^2$ profile are presented in figure 3.
 To evaluate the errors in the velocity and pressure fields, we calculate the per cent difference normalized by the amplitude of the generated internal wave beam.
 In most of the domain, this beam-normalized per cent difference is less than 3%, except in the transition region at z=0.6 m where there is a significant amount of nonlinearity.
-Because u is found by horizontally integrating $\frac{\partial w}{\partial z}$ (2.14), the patches of error in $\frac{\partial w}{\partial z}$ result in horizontal bands of error in u.
+Because u is found by horizontally integrating $\partial w/\partial z$ (2.14), the patches of error in $\partial w/\partial z$ result in horizontal bands of error in u.
 Despite this nonlinearity, the error is small in most of the domain.

 Next we investigate how well the Green's function method calculates the pressure perturbation field from the density perturbation field.
 Figure 4(a) shows the simulated pressure perturbation field, and figure 4(b) shows the pressure perturbation calculated using the Green's function method.
 Despite the nonlinearities in the narrow transition layer, the Green's function method, which is based on the linear equations, yields accurate estimates of the pressure perturbation for the reflected, transmitted and second harmonic beams, as figure 4(b) illustrates.
 This beam-normalized per cent difference between the calculated and simulated pressure perturbation fields is presented in figure 4(c).
 The calculation is accurate to within 5% over most of the domain, and to better than 10% everywhere except within 0.02 m of where the beam enters the domain.
-Near the top of the domain, the Green's function in the second harmonic, as can be seen around (1.25, 0.8) m in figure 4(a,b).
+Near the top of the domain, the Green's function method overestimates the pressure perturbation by 4-6%, which causes some distortion in the second harmonic, as can be seen around (1.25, 0.8) m in figure 4(a,b).
 The Green's function method underestimates the pressure perturbation in the centre of the domain, but the error is less than 5%.

 Finally, we use the calculated velocity and pressure perturbation fields to compare the energy flux J directly from the numerical simulations with the flux computed from the Green's function analysis.
-The magnitude of the energy flux from the simulations is presented for the narrow transition $\tanh N^2$ profile in figure 5(a).
+The magnitude of the energy flux from the simulations is presented for the narrow transition $N^2$ profile in figure S(a).
 For the narrow transition region case, the energy flux for the reflected beam is higher than for the transmitted beam and an order of magnitude greater than in the second harmonic.
-The beam-normalized per cent differences of the horizontal and vertical energy flux are presented in figures 5(b) and 5(c), respectively.
+The beam-normalized per cent differences of the horizontal and vertical energy flux are presented in figures S(b) and S(c), respectively.
 Outside of the immediate vicinity of the interface region at z = 0.6 m, the per cent difference is less than 3%.
 The accumulated error from multiplying the calculated velocity and pressure perturbation to obtain the flux components is large at the narrow transition interface as a consequence of error in the horizontal velocity perturbation, which is